YongkDu/yongkdu.github.io/_pages/about.md

 His research interests lies in the trustworthiness of machine learning.
 Especially,

 - Visual Reasoning of MLLM.
-- Robutness and safety of code generation.
+- Robustness and safety of code generation.

 **Open to collaboration and internship opportunities!**